Ash515/AshTech-VoiceAssistant/README.md

 - Stricly maintain the clear commit name and message.
 - Strictly maintain the decorum of this repository ❤

-### 📌Note
+## Note
 Feel free to file a new issue with a respective title and description on the **AshTech- AI Personal Voice Assistant**.
-If you already found a solution to your problem, I would love to review your pull request! 💚🤎
+If you already found a solution to your problem, I would love to review your pull request!

 ## :key: Prerequisites
 - You should install python version 3.7